Kalibrr Hosts Gathering Centered on Building Data Science Teams

 Last July 10, Kalibrr held a gathering with various human resources professionals at the Kickstart Ventures office’s event space.
-On the agenda?
-How to build a data science team to best benefit from the continued rise of the relatively new industry.
+On the agenda was how to build a data science team to best benefit from the continued rise of the relatively new industry.

-It’s in these records, transaction logs, and queries where an unimaginable amount of data generated, and is subsequently gathered, sorted, and analyzed to help companies, government, and other organizations generate better sales, automate operational processes, and improve products and services, among others.
+It’s in these records, transaction logs, and queries where an unimaginable amount of data is generated and is subsequently gathered, sorted, and analyzed to help companies, government, and other organizations generate better sales, automate operational processes, and improve products and services, among others.

-This is barely scratching the surface, and with the potential uses of data being considerably endless, demand for professionals proficient in the multidisciplinary field continues to grow, and is the reason why Kalibrr invited leaders data science to share their experience and insight on how companies can best built their “tomorrow team.
+This is barely scratching the surface, and with the potential uses of data being considerably endless, demand for professionals proficient in the multidisciplinary field continues to grow.
+This is the reason why Kalibrr invited data science leaders to share their experience and insight on how companies can best build their “tomorrow team.

 “As the data analysis team, you’re the no BS team.
 You tell things as it is.”

-Roño elaborated that to best do this is to sit down and make careful consideration of what the company’s end-goals are when using data, and how that “one source of truth” can help in the direction, and overall structure, of the data science team.
+Roño elaborated that the best way to do this is to sit down and make careful consideration of what the company’s end-goals are when using data, and how that “one source of truth” can help in the direction, and overall structure, of the data science team.

 "The first challenge is setting that one source of truth.
 Because without it, everyone on the team is looking for their own data, without a general sense of direction.
-All of us want to be data-driven companies, and the first step to that is to determine what you really needs in terms of business intelligence and analytics.”
+All of us want to be data-driven companies, and the first step towards that is to determine what you really need in terms of business intelligence and analytics.”